uon-language/specification/spec.md

 #### Embedded schema

 An embedded schema is mixing data and constraints on the same dataset.
 The advantage is that the filler directly knows what's expected.
-The disadvantages is that the filler can modify the constraints.
+The disadvantage is that the filler can modify the constraints.

 ```yaml
 # Person with embedded schema